SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_033cd098-b21b-4c9b-85c4-c8174c307e48_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "Microsoft Defender Antivirus History Deleted"

+    Windows Defender history has been deleted.
+Could be an attempt by an attacker to remove its traces.

+    - **Effort:** master

 ??? abstract "Microsoft Defender Antivirus History Directory Deleted"

     Windows Defender history directory has been deleted.
 Could be an attempt by an attacker to remove its traces.